 Deborah Pae is Asst.
 Professor of Cello at Eastern Michigan University’s School of Music & Dance and serves as cello and chamber music faculty at the National Youth Orchestra of Canada, Formosa Chamber Music Festival, Taipei Music Academy & Festival, and Cello Faculty Emeritus at the Perlman Music Program.
-She has given masterclasses at the Juilliard School, Columbia University, University of Houston, University of California Los Angeles, University of Michigan, Bowling Green State University, and the New England Conservatory Preparatory Division.
+She has given masterclasses at the Juilliard School, Columbia University, Taipei National University of the Arts, Tunghai University, University of Houston, University of California Los Angeles, University of Michigan, Bowling Green State University, and the New England Conservatory Preparatory Division.

 NATIONAL YOUTH ORCHESTRA OF CANADA

 For more than fifty years, NYO Canada has enjoyed an iconic reputation as Canada’s orchestral finishing school, providing the most comprehensive and in-depth training program available to the best young classical musicians.
 The Formosa Quartet, the faculty chamber ensemble-in-residence, leads the chamber music seminar where students study and perform masterpieces from the string quartet repertoire.

 Founded in 2013, the Formosa Chamber Music Festival takes place every August over a course of two weeks on the campus of National Dong Hwa University in the scenic county of Hualien, Taiwan, culminating in a series of young artist and faculty concerts in Hualien, Kaohsiung, Taichung, and Taipei.
 The festival is modeled after the Ravinia, Taos, Kneisel Hall, and Marlboro summer festivals in the United States and is an integral part of the quartet’s mission: to bring high-level chamber music training to talented young musicians; to champion Taiwanese and Chinese music; and to bring first-rate music to its homeland of Taiwan.